Angiography is done to visualize the insides of blood vessels using X-rays. Learn about the various types and uses of angiography.

 Query: Hello doctor,Last week, during night time, my relative developed chest pain and was feeling very uncomfortable.
 He was taken to a hospital and after tests and preliminary medications, he has been advised to do PTCA to RCA.
 His age is 51 years old.
 He has a diabetic history.
 The reports hav...
 Read Full »

-Do you have a question on Heart Attack or Angioplasty?Ask a Doctor Online
+Do you have a question on Coronary Angiography or Cerebral Angiography?Ask a Doctor Online